hugovk/pixel-tools/README.md

 Requirements
 ============
-Some of these require Python Imaging Library (PIL), Open Source Computer Vision (OpenCV) or ImageMagick's `convert` command.
+Some of these require Python Imaging Library (Pillow or PIL), Open Source Computer Vision (OpenCV) or ImageMagick's `convert` command.
+Some requirements can be installed via pip:

+`pip install -r requirements.txt`

 blockit.py
 ==========